shrutigugilwar/Advertising-Linear-Regression/README.md

 |-----------|--------------|----------------|----------------|
 | 150       | 30           | 20             | 21.5           |

-> Note: The actual predicted value may vary slightly depending on training/test split.
+> Note: The actual predicted value may vary slightly depending on the training/test split.

 ---